rikdata/rikdata.github.io/transaction/sap/README.md

 <span class="top-message float-right">[:pencil2:Edit Document](https://github.com/rikdata/rikdata.github.io/edit/main/transaction/sap/README.md)</span>

 This document covers only a few transactions as examples, but you can use the same process to do any other transaction in SAP Hana S/4.
+Refer to <a href="#/configuration/sap/new_movement_type/">"new movement type/transaction type" </a> guide to create new menus for a specific movement type as per your business requirement

 ## Material Documents